Tour de France: Advertising caravan

 Advertisers pay the Société du Tour de France approximately €150,000 to place three vehicles in the caravan.
 Some have more.
 On top of that come the more considerable costs of the commercial samples that are thrown to the crowd and the cost of accommodating the drivers and the staff—frequently students—who throw them.
 The number of items has been estimated at 11 million, each person in the procession giving out 3,000 to 5,000 items a day.
 A bank, GAN, gave out 170,000 caps, 80,000 badges, 60,000 plastic bags, and 535,000 copies of its race newspaper in 1994.
 Together, they weighed 32 t.
 The vehicles also have to be decorated on the morning of each stage and, because they must return to ordinary highway standards, disassembled after each stage.
 Numbers vary but there are normally around 250 vehicles each year.
 Their order on the road is established by contract, the leading vehicles belonging to the largest sponsors.

 The procession sets off two hours before the start and then regroups to precede the riders by an hour and a half.
 It spreads 20–25 km and takes 40 minutes to pass at between 20 km/h and 60 km/h.
 Vehicles travel in groups of five.
 Their position is logged by GPS and from an aircraft and organised on the road by the caravan director—Jean-Pierre Lachaud—an assistant, three motorcyclists, two radio technicians, and a breakdown and medical crew.
 Six motorcyclists from the Garde Républicaine, the élite of the gendarmerie, ride with them.

+In 2019, around 30 members of the French National Assembly criticized the plastic pollution produced by the Tour de France caravan.
+In response, the Tour de France Director affirmed that "for five years now, we have been working with our partners to reduce plastic in the gifts that sponsors give the public [...]
+We have included in the specifications and standards that we impose on our partners, the obligation to be part of a process to reduce the use of plastic."
+However, environemental groups have continued to criticize the Tour de France caravan for its environmental impact and for providing a platform for greenwashing the image of fossil fuels companies and plastics polluters.